CarlaCGDM/open-virtual-tours/README.md

 Free tool for the creation of custom virtual tours using Three.js through React Three Fiber.
 ## 1. Features
 ## 2. Installation
-Here is how you can have your own version of the tour deployed to the web.
+You can quickly get your own version of the web tour running with these simple steps.
 ### 2.1.
 Requirements
 - VPS machine with a static public IP and access to the terminal.
 - SSL certificate (for testing purposes, you can generate a self-signed certificate with `openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -sha256 -days 365`.)